 Bahia Magdalena is one of the main breeding and calving areas for the California gray whale.
 Each winter, the whales make the longest migration of any mammal—south from their Arctic feeding grounds to breed and raise their calves in these sheltered waters.
-During your days in this otherworldly place, you'll have the opportunity to not only observe these enormous yet gentle animals from the ship, but also at water level from your Zodiacs.
-Because of your guide's experience and knowledge of Baja's waters, they have enjoyed consistent success in achieving "friendly encounters" with gray mother and calf pairs.
-While they would never presume to predict Nature's behavior, it is highly likely that you will have the privilege of an up-close and personal sighting.
+During your days in this otherworldly place, you'll have the opportunity to not only observe these enormous yet gentle animals from the ship, but also at water level from expedition landing craft.
+It is highly likely that you will have the privilege of an up-close and personal sighting.

-In kayaks and Zodiacs you’ll explore the canals of the mangrove swamps.
+In kayaks and expedition landing craft you’ll explore the clear blue waters.
 Bird watching here can be excellent—magnificent frigate birds, pelicans, cormorants, terns and great blue herons, are among the species you might see.

-Today, you cruise past the spectacular Friars Rocks at Land’s End.
-For those who wish, you can arrange a visit to the historic town center of San Jose del Cabo.
+Today you’ll cruise past the spectacular Friars Rocks at Land’s End.
+For those who wish, you may arrange a visit to the historic town center of San Jose del Cabo.

-The afternoon is spent at the Gorda Banks sea mount, a gathering place for whales and dolphins.
-Humpback whales are often sighted here at this time of the year.
-See tail lobbing, flipper slapping and breaching.
-Marine biologists and Naturalists are always available to inform and enlighten you with their knowledge and their experience.
-Not only do they know where best to look for wildlife, their passion and respect for the area is infectious — whether you ask a question or two or spend entire afternoons or evenings in their company.
+The afternoon will be spent near the Gorda Banks seamount or La Fortuna, which can be a gathering place for whales, dolphins, and other sea life.
+Humpback whales are often sighted here at this time of year.
+You’ll likely see tail lobbing, flipper slapping and breaching.
+Marine biologists and naturalists are always available to inform and enlighten you with their knowledge and experience.

 With deeply indented shorelines and dramatically eroded cliff faces, Los Islotes and Isla Espiritu Santo are two of the most beautiful islands in the Sea of Cortez.
-Swim and snorkel here.
-Don mask, flippers and snorkel and experience the thrill of swimming with the curious sea lions.
-Observe the impressive geological past of these islands from a kayak: see tons of compacted volcanic ash covered with solidified lava floods just yards from the shore.
-Brown pelicans, gulls, wandering tattlers, great blue herons and boobies are all part of the landscape.
-It is also home to the endemic black jack rabbit — with any luck, you may spot one.
-There are possibilities for long walks or lazy beachcombing.
-Finish the day with a beach barbecue complete with campfire and a star-filled sky.
+You’ll both swim and snorkel here.
+You can don a mask, flippers and snorkel and experience the thrill of swimming with the curious sea lions.
+You can also observe the impressive geological past of these islands from a kayak, and see tons of compacted volcanic ash covered with solidified lava floods just yards from the shore.
+Brown pelicans, gulls, and boobies are all part of the landscape.
+There will be possibilities for long walks or lazy beachcombing, and you’ll finish the day with a beach barbecue complete with campfire and a star-filled sky.

 Today is a day with the luxury of no specific plan.
-You may spend the morning whale watching in the waters around Isla Danzante, an area that has proven to be one of the best for finding blue whales, bottlenose dolphins and common dolphins.
-Rich in nutrients, the Sea of Cortez is home to a huge variety of fish: king angelfish, surgeonfish, butterfly fish, damselfish and the beautifully colored parrotfish.
-Explore one of the many lovely, uninhabited islands such as Isla San Jose or Isla Santa Catalina, famous for the 12-foot wavy barrel cactus.
-Whether walking, kayaking or watching from the Bridge, you’ll observe the great diversity of bird life — ladder-backed woodpeckers, Costa’s hummingbirds, Gila woodpeckers and verdin.
+You may spend the morning whale watching in the waters around Isla Danzante, an area rich in sightings of blue whales, bottlenose dolphins and common dolphins.
+You may explore one of the many uninhabited islands such as Isla San Jose or Isla Santa Catalina, famous for its 12-foot wavy barrel cactus.
+Birdlife may be plentiful, and the nutrient-rich sea is home to an overwhelming variety of fish: king angelfish, surgeonfish, butterfly fish, damselfish, and the beautiful parrotfish.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-Air transportation; extensions; passport, visa, immigration fees; meals not indicated; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, email and laundry; gratuities to ship's crew at your discretion; fuel surcharge may apply.
+Air transportation; extensions; passport, visa, immigration fees; meals not indicated; baggage/accident/travel protection plan; items of a personal nature such as alcoholic beverages, Internet, laundry, etc.; gratuities to ship's crew at your discretion; fuel surcharge may apply.